ngocthienle/Roadmap-Python-for-Urban-Planning-and-Design/README.md

 ## 1. Python Programming Language

 ### 1.1.
 Install Python via Anaconda
+How to install Anaconda for Windown machine
+How to install Anaconda for MAC machine
 ### 1.2.
-Install Visual Studio Code
+Install Visual Studio Code (VSC)
+How to install VSC for Windown machine
+How to install VSC for MAC machine
 ## 2. List of required libraries for each topic of Urban Planning and Design
+### 2.1.
+Basic topics
 ### 🗺️ Geospatial Analysis and GIS
 These are essential for working with spatial data—core to urban planning.

-geopandas – For handling and analyzing geospatial vector data (shapefiles, GeoJSON, etc.).
+- geopandas – For handling and analyzing geospatial vector data (shapefiles, GeoJSON, etc.).

-shapely – For geometric operations (e.g., buffering, intersections, etc.).
+- shapely – For geometric operations (e.g., buffering, intersections, etc.).

-fiona – For reading/writing spatial data (used under the hood by geopandas).
+- fiona – For reading/writing spatial data (used under the hood by geopandas).

-pyproj – For coordinate reference system (CRS) transformations.
+- pyproj – For coordinate reference system (CRS) transformations.

-rasterio – For reading and writing raster datasets (e.g., satellite images).
+- rasterio – For reading and writing raster datasets (e.g., satellite images).

-osmnx – For downloading, analyzing, and visualizing street networks and other OSM data.
+- osmnx – For downloading, analyzing, and visualizing street networks and other OSM data.

-folium / ipyleaflet – For interactive web maps in Jupyter Notebooks.
+- folium / ipyleaflet – For interactive web maps in Jupyter Notebooks.

-cartopy – For map projections and plotting geospatial data (good for more complex cartography).
+- cartopy – For map projections and plotting geospatial data (good for more complex cartography).

-contextily – For adding basemaps to geopandas plots.
+- contextily – For adding basemaps to geopandas plots.

-movingpandas – For analyzing trajectory data (e.g., GPS tracks of people or vehicles).
+- movingpandas – For analyzing trajectory data (e.g., GPS tracks of people or vehicles).

 ### 🧠 Machine Learning & Deep Learning
 Commonly used in spatial prediction, land-use modeling, or image classification.